jemcafe/sl/README.md

-# Code Test
+# Parse files

-Parse info from text files to the correct format
+Parse info from text files to the correct format and order.

 #### Example
 ```